upperr/DLSM/README.md

 # Combing Latent Space Models and Graph Neural Networks for Directed Graph Representation Learning

-This is the source code of our work "Combing Latent Space Models and Graph Neural Networks for Directed Graph Representation Learning".
+This is the source code of our work "Combing Latent Space Models and Graph Neural Networks for Directed Graph Representation Learning" for medium-scale graph datasets.
+[Here](https://github.com/upperr/DLSM-OGB) is another implementation of our work for the large-scale OGB datasets, where employs GraphSAGE as the encoder within our framework.

 ## Abstract